 You can buy The Starter Pack by Three Spirit from Boisson for $59.

-Hiyo was founded by two friends who both had family members hospitalized for alcohol-related issues in 2019, so you know they are passionate about this product.
+Hiyo was founded by three friends who both had family members hospitalized for alcohol-related issues in 2019, so you know they are passionate about this product.
 Their goal was to create a better-than-alcohol drink that could offer a similar stress-relieving, mood-boosting effect.
 They use only premium, organic ingredients sourced from around the world that offer a natural lift accompanied by delicious flavor.
 My flavor preference is the peach mango seltzer, which features a blend of nootropics, a class of substances that claim to improve cognitive function, and adaptogens like ashwagandha, lion’s mane, L-theanine, and cordyceps, a species of fungi that has supposed stimulating effects, along with ginger and turmeric to combat digestive issues and inflammation.

 Promising review: “Hiyo tastes great and a fantastic alternative to socially drinking alcohol — honestly I didn’t believe the effects at first, but I’m now a repeat buyer!
 Hiyo makes it easy for me to relax while helping me cut sugar and alcohol out for health reasons.
 Strongly recommend!” —Nicole B.